 ZELVE OPEN AIR MUSEUM

-Five minutes down the road from Pasabagi is the far less touristed Zelve Open Air Museum.
-A rock monastery settlement carved into the cliffs, the complex is a hive of abandoned cave passages, fairy chimneys and rock dwellings that can be explored on foot.
-(ADMISSION: 20 TL)
+Five minutes down the road from Pasabagi is the far less touristed Zelve Open Air Museum, a rock monastery settlement carved into the cliffs.
+The complex is a hive of abandoned cave passages, fairy chimneys and rock dwellings that can be explored on foot.

 THE GRAPE (GOREME)